syncfusion-content/wpf-docs/wpf/SfChart/Series.md

 ###PolarAngle

 [`Chart axis`](https://help.syncfusion.com/wpf/sfchart/axis) provides support to render polar and radar series on 0,90,180 and 270 degree.
-It can be achievied by its `PolarAngle` property.The `PolarAngle` is type of `ChartPolarAngle` and its default value is `Rotate270`.`Rotate0`, `Rotate90` and `Rotate180` are another supported value of `PolarAngle`.Both the primary and secondary axes can be rotated individualy based on its `PolarAngle` value.
+It can be achieved by its `PolarAngle` property.The `PolarAngle` is type of `ChartPolarAngle` and its default value is `Rotate270`.`Rotate0`, `Rotate90` and `Rotate180` are another supported value of `PolarAngle`.Both the primary and secondary axes can be rotated individually based on its `PolarAngle` value.

 **Rotate0**